 Frank offers infrastructure clients unique expertise in engineering matters.
 Before attending law school, he worked as a civil engineer with Airport Design Consultants Inc. handling airport design, and with AI Engineers Inc. focusing on bridge inspection.

-City of Los Angeles, Los Angeles World Airports – Consolidated Rental Car Center (ConRAC).
-Key member of the legal team advising on the nation’s largest consolidated rental car center (ConRAC) at the Los Angeles International Airport (LAX).
-The ConRAC car rental facility will relocate and centralize car rental facilities away from the Central Terminal Area at LAX and provide direct access to major freeways.
-Ultimately the ConRAC will be connected to the Automated People Mover (APM) train system at LAX, which will provide travelers with quick access to the terminals.
-The estimated $1 billion (design and construction) is being procured through an availability payment P3 delivery model.
-The selected developer will design and build the ConRAC and operate and maintain it for 25 years.
-The project reached commercial close on November 8, 2018 and financial close on December 6, 2018.
-The project captured the American Road and Transportation Builders Association’s “Innovation of the Year” award in 2019.
-Frank’s services include implementation and administration of the procurement process, including drafting of procurement, contract, and ancillary documents.
+City of Los Angeles, Los Angeles World Airports – Consolidated Rent-A-Car Facility (ConRAC).
+Key member of the legal team advising on the ConRAC project at the Los Angeles International Airport (LAX).
+The facility will relocate and centralize car rental facilities away from the Central Terminal Area and provide direct access to major freeways.
+The estimated $1 billion project is being procured through an availability payment public-private partnership delivery model.
+The project captured many honors.

 University of Hawaii – Life Sciences Building.
 Member of the Nossaman team that advised the University on its first design-build project, a 45,000-square-foot structure currently under construction on the Manoa Campus as the new home for the College of Natural Sciences’ biology, microbiology and botany departments, as well as the Pacific Biosciences Research Center and the Biological Electron Microscope Facility serving 60 campus labs.
 Services included review of the procurement package and providing an initial draft of the design-build contract, as well as conducting a statutory compliance review.
 In early 2017, the contract was awarded to Layton Construction Company, LLC, with Group 70 International as the designer.
 Completion is scheduled for spring 2019.
 The state-of-the art facility is anticipated to open in spring 2020.

 University of California Board of Regents – UC Merced 2020 Campus Expansion.
-Member of the legal team advising on this high profile project to accommodate growth of the university system’s newest campus from the current 6,700 students to 10,000 students by 2020.
-The $1.3 billion project, procured as an availability payment-based P3, will add approximately 790,000 assignable square feet of new facilities, including student housing, administrative and research space, classrooms and recreational centers and associated infrastructure.
-As the first university campus expansion in the United States to be undertaken using the P3 availability payment model, the closely watched project is expected to serve as a template for other colleges seeking to expand or rehabilitate their campuses.
+Member of the legal team that advised the University of California on this-high profile project to accommodate growth of the university system’s newest campus from the current 6,700 students to 10,000 students by 2020.
+The $1.3 billion project, procured as an availability payment-based P3, added approximately 790,000 assignable square feet of a mix of new revenue-generation and non-revenue generating facilities, including student housing, administrative and research space, classrooms and recreational centers and associated infrastructure.
+As the first university campus expansion in the United States undertaken using the P3 availability payment model, the closely watched project serves as a template for other colleges seeking to expand or rehabilitate their campuses.
 Following a best and final offer phase, which included negotiation with the ultimately successful Plenary-led consortium, the project quickly reached commercial and financial close in August 2016.
 The first two phases of the project were successfully delivered on time for the 2018 and 2019 academic years.
-Our services included assisting with structuring the procurement, drafting and finalizing procurement and contract documents, and developing the evaluation process.
-Following closing, we are advising the University on legal issues arising from the implementation of the project.
-Project Finance International named the UC Merced 2020 Project the 2016 “Americas P3 Deal of the Year" and IJ Global honored it as the 2016 “North American Social Infrastructure Deal of the Year."
-In 2017, the Board of Regents and the University received the silver award in the “Government Agency of the Year" category, and the project claimed the gold award for “Best Social Infrastructure Project" at the P3 Bulletin awards ceremony.
 Frank’s services include assisting with structuring the procurement, drafting and finalizing procurement and contract documents, and developing the evaluation process.
+Project Finance International named the project the 2016 “Americas P3 Deal of the Year” and IJ Global honored it as the 2016 “North American Social Infrastructure Deal of the Year.”
+In 2017, the Board of Regents and the University received the silver award in the “Government Agency of the Year” category, and claimed the gold award for “Best Social Infrastructure Project” at the P3 Bulletin awards ceremony.

 Orange County Transportation Authority – I-405 Improvement Project.
 Member of the legal team engaged as part of the Authority’s program management team to advise on a project to add a general purpose lane and a toll lane in each direction, as well as the conversion of an existing HOV lane in each direction, between SR 73 and I-605 in Orange County, California.
 The project, the largest highway upgrade in Southern California, will relieve pressure on one of the state’s most congested corridors.
 In November 2016, the Authority awarded a $1.2 billion design-build contract to a consortium led by OHL USA Inc. and Astaldi Construction Corp.
 Construction on the project, estimated to cost $1.9 billion overall, began in 2018.
 Frank’s role has included assisting in evaluation of SOQs for the project and reviewing procurement and contract documents for compliance with applicable laws and regulations.